ChazzaH014/touhou_selector/README.md

 I have created this application as i am working on making an arcade cabinet for Touhou Project.
 I wanted a way to be able to launch the games using just the cabinet buttons.
 (Keyboard and mouse will only be needed for the initial setup).
 I thought it would be nice to share it with the public.
 The appearance may be a bit meh and the code is a bit dirty but it works and i plan on improving the code and appearance in future.

-At the moment i've only implemented support for Touhou 1 to 12.5.
-I will be adding more.
+Support for Touhou 1 through to 19

 # How to use
 This is the selection screen.
 It is pretty basic, bear in mind that this is the first version.
 The controls are displayed on the screen.
 It is pretty straight forward to use.